thanos-io/thanos/docs/getting_started.md

 # Getting started

-At its heart Thanos provides a global query view, data backup, and access historical data as core features.
-All three are well separated and Thanos deployments can be adapted to make use of each of them individually.
-This supports using just a subset of its features as well as a gradual rollout that immediately provides some of its benefits.
+Thanos provides a global query view, data backup, and historical data access as its core features in a single binary.
+All three features can be run independently of each other.
+This allows you a subset of Thanos features for immediate benefit or testing, while also making it flexible for gradual roll outs in more complex environments.

-The following examples configure Thanos to work against a Google Cloud Storage bucket.
-However, any object storage (S3, HDFS, DigitalOcean Spaces, ...) can be used by using the equivalent flags to connect to the S3 API.
+In this quick-start guide, we will configure Thanos and all components mentioned to work against a Google Cloud Storage bucket.
+Thanos is able to use [many other object stores (S3, S3 API, HDFS, DigitalOcean Spaces, ...)](storage.md), and you can substitute Google Cloud specific flags in this guide with those of your object store detailed in the [Storage document](storage.md).

-See [this](storage.md) for up-to-date list of available object stores for Thanos.

 ## Requirements